Simonbolsen/P8/README.md

-# P8 - Image Classification with Learned Class Embeddings
+# P8 - A Geometric Approach to Image Classification using Neural Networks with Class Embeddings
 The Moving Targets Model uses class embeddings to represent classes as d-dimensional vectors.
 The vectors are learned during training, and a nearest neighbour classifier is used for classification.
 This repository contains experiments and data generation scripts for five loss functions over a total of 75 experiments.

 # Installation